clauraliu/myrepo/datascience/GettingandCleaningData/README.md

 >colnames(subdata)<-gsub("\\(|\\)","BR",colnames(subdata))

-6. Use reshape2 package to get the mean of each variable based on each Subject and Actitity combination
+6.Use reshape2 package to get the mean of each variable based on each Subject and Actitity combination

 >library(reshape2)